ev-br/mc_lib/README.md

 ### Manual build with `meson`

 This is needed if you plan to develop the library.
-First, get `meson` itself, together with other build dependecies:
+First, get `meson` itself, together with other build dependencies:

 ```
 $ python -m pip install -r requirements.txt